 Things to Consider When Working with WordPress

 It is the nature of WordPress sites to load scripts in a particular order.
 Plugin/theme authors also set how they would like their scripts ordered.
-This is often in conflict with various speed reports (especially with Google PageSpeed Insights reports) and we have little control over a lot of this for 3 reasons:
+This is often in conflict with various speed reports (especially with Google PageSpeed Insights reports), and we have little control over a lot of this for three reasons:

-- Often scripts are required to be loaded for certain visual effects to be seen and experienced.
+- Often times scripts must be loaded for certain visual effects to be seen and experienced.
 So changing the load order can either break the appearance of the site.

 - Deferring some scripts can cause site functions not to work even after the page has fully loaded.

-You can certainly find articles where people have accomplished this but if your site is plugin heavy, not built very well, and utilizes a feature-rich commercial theme it may be a considerable overhaul and likely an unrealistic expectation that this is remedied completely.
+You can find articles where people have accomplished this, but if your site is plugin heavy, not built very well, and utilizes a feature-rich commercial theme, it may be a considerable overhaul and likely an unrealistic expectation that this is remedied completely.

 How to Improve Render-Blocking Resources in WordPress

 Developers should be able to understand all these things and may be able to fix a lot programmatically to improve performance scores.
-The ease of this in WordPress is going to come down to how well the theme was built, how many, and which plugins are installed.
+WordPress’s ease will come down to how well the theme was built, how many, and which plugins are installed.

 Use a Plugin

-Also, not every single one of the settings will work on every single website.
-As I mentioned several times the load order and the ease of optimization is going to come down to each and every unique website.
+Also, not every one of the settings will work on every website.
+As I mentioned several times, the load order and the ease of optimization will come down to every unique website.

 There is one plugin that I recommend above all others.
-I have been using this plugin for over 2 years and today at FatLab we install this standard on all websites we host.
+I have been using this plugin for over three years, and today at FatLab, we install this standard on all websites we host.

 WP Rocket to Eliminate Render-Blocking Resources

-WP Rocket does so much more than just help with the render-blocking resources but I think the big deal here and why I like this plugin so much is that makes this part very easy to test.
+WP Rocket does so much more than help with the render-blocking resources, but I think the big deal here and why I like this plugin so much is that it makes this part very easy to test.

 Though not all features will work on all websites, we are yet to not improve a page performance score after installing and activating this plugin.

-This is a licensed plugin so if you are looking for something “free”, this will not be for you.
-However, WP Rocket has an entire team behind their plugin and that team is dedicated to improving the performance of WordPress websites.
-That’s powerful and something to think about when weighing the cost/benefit.
+This is a licensed plugin, so if you want something “free,” this will not be for you.
+However, WP Rocket has an entire team behind its plugin, which is dedicated to improving the performance of WordPress websites.
+That’s powerful and something to consider when weighing the cost/benefit.

 This company has spent years developing what I think is the best performance plugin, hands down!
-It’s incredibly easy to set up and takes care of much of what we talked about above, like deferring JS files and CSS files, with a few simple checks.
+It’s incredibly easy to set up and takes care of much of what we discussed above, like deferring JS and CSS files with a few simple checks.

-If one particular setting happens to break the site, it’s easy to undo and still take advantage of the other performance-enhancing features such as page caching.
+If one setting breaks the site, it’s easy to undo and still take advantage of the other performance-enhancing features, such as page caching.

-In 2022 they released some groundbreaking optimizations that work with “critical CSS” and though still in beta at the time of this writing, it has produced major speed score increases for some of our clients.
+In 2022, they released some groundbreaking optimizations that work with “critical CSS,” which has produced major speed score increases for some of our clients.

-We are not an affiliate of any kind of WP Rocket, this is just a simple recommendation and our current go-to solution.
+We are not an affiliate of WP Rocket; this is just a simple recommendation and our current go-to solution.